kourge/sheriff/README.markdown

 * The credentials in the config file (the `bind_dn` and `bind_password` fields) are currently used to prepopulate a sheriff's basic info (such as their full name) or by the various tasks in Rakefile.

+### SSL Enforcement ###
+SSL enforcement redirects all plain-text requests to their equivalent SSL URLs.
+It should be enabled as a good practice; it is particularly dangerous to send LDAP credentials in clear over the wire.

 ### Email Notification ###
 The `pony` gem is used to send out email notifications for sheriffs who have